amplitude/amplitude-docs/content/collections/charts/en/optimize-query-performance.md

 ---
 At times, querying large datasets can be time consuming, resource-heavy, and difficult to execute.
 Amplitude's query engine can use a technique called **query time sampling** to optimize performance and reduce execution time.

-When query time sampling is enabled, Amplitude's query engine selects a representative subset of data—specifically, events based on a randomly selected 10% sample of users—for analysis.
+With query time sampling enabled, Amplitude's query engine selects a representative subset of data—specifically, events based on a randomly selected 10% sample of users—for analysis.
 It then [up-samples](https://en.wikipedia.org/wiki/Oversampling_and_undersampling_in_data_analysis) the results, using advanced statistical methods like inverse sampling to extrapolate them to the entire population.

 {{partial:admonition type='note'}}
 Up-sampling is useful for functions that scale with the number of users, such as totals and uniques.
 Amplitude doesn't use it for functions that don't scale the same way, like average, min, and max.